Skip to content

 Ultra-High Purity

-Electronic applications require highly controlled material purity to prevent contamination effects and ensure stable electrical properties.
+Electronic applications require zinc oxide with extremely low impurity levels to prevent contamination effects and ensure stable electrical properties.

 Controlled Particle Structure

-Defined particle morphology and controlled particle size distribution support stable sintering behavior and consistent electrical characteristics.
+Defined particle morphology and narrow particle size distribution support controlled sintering behaviour and consistent electrical characteristics.

 Thermal Stability